Luka Milosevic

 • Scientific Coordinator, Max Planck-University of Toronto Center for Neural Science and Technology

-• Dr. Milosevic’s Translational Neurophysiology and Brain Stimulation (TNBS) lab leverages biomedical signal processing, machine learning, and computational modelling techniques in the context of in vivo human brain research.
-The main interests of the lab include neurophysiological mechanisms of action of deep brain stimulation, in vivo synaptic plasticity, and pathophysiological processes in Parkinson’s disease and other neurological disorders.
-The lab works with human brain recording modalities across a range of spatial and temporal resolutions (ex. single-neuron recordings, local field potentials, ECoG, MEG).
+• Dr. Milosevic’s Translational Neurophysiology and Brain Stimulation (TNBS) lab leverages biomedical signal processing, machine learning, and computational modelling techniques in the context of in vivo brain research.
+The main interests of the lab include neurophysiological mechanisms of action of deep brain stimulation, synaptic plasticity, and pathophysiological processes in Parkinson’s disease and other neurological disorders.
+The lab works with human brain recording modalities across a range of spatial and temporal resolutions (ex. single-neuron recordings, local field potentials, ECoG, MEG), and state of the art preclinical techniques including optogenetics, fiber photometry, and high-density electrophysiology

 Jeremie Lefebvre